 Keeping posts that aren’t safe for work on your social wall is a basic step on social media.
 It doesn’t mean you’re being paranoid.
 You’re simply protecting your brand image.
 Almost all social wall admins play it safe these days by blocking certain terms or hashtags used in NSFW content.

-You can block racist, pornographic, and derogatory content by outfitting your social wall with a sturdy blacklist.
+You can block racist, pornographic, and derogatory content by outfitting your social wall with a sturdy blocklist.
+The good news is that we already created one for you in Walls.io.

-Set up your blacklist by going to Walls.io settings > moderation and entering words and hashtags you want to keep off your wall into your blacklist.
+Set up your blocklist by going to Walls.io settings > moderation and entering words and hashtags you want to keep off your wall into your blocklist.

 Like for like and Other Spam

-You can also use your blacklist to keep spammers off your wall.
-You might not immediately think of this type of user when setting up your blacklist.
+You can also use your blocklist to keep spammers off your wall.
+You might not immediately think of this type of user when setting up your blocklist.
 But, once you’re hashtag gains traction, they will com.
 And if your hashtag goes trending, they will virtually flock to your social wall.

 To avoid users who are just trolling for followers and likes, block the following hashtags:

-Keep adjusting your blacklist settings whenever you find unwanted content using specific words or hashtags.
+Keep adjusting your blocklist settings whenever you find unwanted content using specific words or hashtags.

 2. How to Deal with Criticism about Your Brand